Stryper: Reunions & recent works (1999–present)

-In September 2016, frontman Michael Sweet announced the band will be going on hiatus due to personal issues affecting bassist Timothy Gaines.
-The hiatus will begin once the band has completed the To Hell With the Devil 30th Anniversary Tour.
-Sweet stated they will not continue without Gaines as the band made a pact to only stay together as they are.
-During the hiatus the band members will pray about the direction of the band going forward.
+In September 2016, frontman Michael Sweet announced the band will be going on hiatus due to personal issues affecting bassist Timothy Gaines and that the hiatus would begin once the band has completed the To Hell With the Devil 30th Anniversary Tour.
+Sweet stated they would not continue without Gaines as the band made a pact to only stay together as they are.
+During the hiatus, the band members would pray about the direction of the band going forward.

-During an interview with Antihero Magazine in November 2016, Michael Sweet revealed that the next Stryper album, which was planned for a February 2017 release, would be put on-hold as the band went on hiatus, and while he recorded a Sweet & Lynch album.
+During an interview with Antihero Magazine in November 2016, Michael Sweet revealed that the next Stryper album, which was planned for a February 2017 release, would be put on hold as the band went on hiatus and while he recorded a Sweet & Lynch album.
 Sweet also stated that bassist Timothy Gaines was taking time away from the band to deal with personal issues.
 While Sweet disliked the idea of continuing without Gaines, he was open to filling the bass position with the right person if and when it came to that.
 Gaines then confirmed that he was no longer a member of the band.
-Following the band's hiatus, they issued a statement informing that Gaines had been fired from the band, and removed from the roster on the band's website.
+Following the band's hiatus, they issued a statement informing that Gaines had been fired from the band, and he was removed from the roster on the band's website.
 Gaines claimed that he had been kicked out of the band after being issued an ultimatum.
 Perry Richardson was announced as the new bass player on October 30, 2017.

 On February 5, 2018, Michael Sweet announced the band's next album, God Damn Evil, which was released April 20, 2018.
-On February 9, the band released "Take It to the Cross" as a single for the album featuring Matt Bachand of the band Shadows Fall.
+On February 9, the band released "Take It to the Cross" as a single for the album, featuring Matt Bachand of Shadows Fall.

-On September 4th, 2020, the band's next album, Even the Devil Believes, was released.
+On September 4, 2020, the band's next album, Even the Devil Believes, was released.

-The band's latest album, The Final Battle was announced on September 22, 2022, and released on October 21, 2022.
+The album, The Final Battle, was announced on September 22, 2022, and released on October 21, 2022.
+In early 2024 they released To Hell with the Amps, a complete acoustic album of previously unreleased material.
+The band's latest full-length album, When We Were Kings, was released on September 13, 2024.
+Stryper is currently working on a new album for a 2026 release.